chauff/cse1500-web-transcripts/README.md

 - Week 2.7: Querying in SQL
 - Week 2.8: *to be determined*

 Check your timetables for the concrete times!
-Ech werkcollege is given three times in the assigned week, once per cluster.
+While each lecture is only given once (in the auditorium), each werkcollege is given three times a week - once for each of the three clusters.
+Check your timetable for your cluster's timeslot!

 ## Interactive web technology exercises